 Lottery Credit is a Wisconsin Department of Revenue program to give back some lottery and gaming profits to the state homeowners.
 To qualify for any given year, the taxpayer must have owned and lived primarily in that home on January 1st of that year.
 Vacation or second homes do not qualify for Lottery and Gaming Credit if the primary home receives the credit.
 If the Lottery and Gaming Credit does not appear on a tax bill and the home qualifies for that year, the local treasurer is able to deduct the credit amount from your tax payment when paid before January 31st.
 After that date, a refund request form, available on the State website may be sent to the Department of Revenue prior to October 1 of the year following that tax bill.
 For future automatic credit to be given, a Lottery and Gaming Credit card must be signed and returned to the County Treasurer.
 To have a card mailed to you, call the County Treasurer’s Office at (920) 832-5065.

 The Homestead Credit program is administered by the Wisconsin Department of Revenue.
-Any questions or to apply for the credit, go to homestead credit site, click here or call the local Department of Revenue office at (920) 832-2727.
+Any questions or to apply for the credit, go to the homestead credit site or call the local Department of Revenue office at (920) 832-2727.

-Located two blocks east of Memorial Drive and four blocks south of College Avenue, our office is at 410 S. Walnut St. Appleton, WI 54911, which is the original County Courthouse now known as the County Administration Building.
-When entering the Walnut St. entrance (entrance #1) into the lobby, the office is on the left.
-Regular business hours are 8:00 - 4:30 Monday through Friday with summer hours of 7:00 - 3:30 from the Tuesday after Memorial Day through the Friday before Labor Day.
-We extend hours to 4:30 on the last 3 business days in July for collection of last installment payments.
+Located two blocks east of Memorial Drive and four blocks south of College Avenue, our office is at 320 S. Walnut St. Appleton, WI 54911, which is the original County Courthouse now known as the County Administration Building.
+Enter the building through the secure entrance and follow the signs to our office.
+Regular business hours are 8:00 - 4:30 Monday through Friday.